 Item X

 Warehouse WH1

-Received Quantity in Inventory Unit 10 pcs.
+Received Quantity 10 pcs.

 Inventory on Hand 15 pcs.

 The received quantity is 10 and, therefore, in the assumed range.
 As a result, the received quantity will be assigned first, and then the on-hand quantity.
 Distribution in the DMS session is as follows: